How open are hybrid journals included in transformative agreements?: Introduction

 For over two decades, hybrid open access journal publishing, which makes some articles openly available while others remain behind a paywall, has been discussed as a means for transitioning the subscription system to full open access (Prosser, 2003).
 The idea was that when journals increasingly publish open access articles, they could reduce revenues from subscriptions, while libraries and funders could change their funding models and shift expenditures from subscription to open access.
 However, initial approaches, mainly based on publication fees, also called article processing charges (APCs), did not contribute substantially to a large open access uptake.
-In 2009, Springer reported open access to 1\% of articles in hybrid journals (Dallmeier-Tiessen et al., 2010).
+In 2009, the publisher Springer reported that 1\% of its articles in hybrid journals were open access (Dallmeier-Tiessen et al., 2010).
 Other studies have also recorded low uptake.
 In 2011, only 1-2\% of articles were open access (Björk, 2012), increasing to around 4\% between 2011 and 2013 (Laakso \& Björk, 2016).

 With the introduction of central funding mechanisms for publication fees in some European countries since 2012, an substantial increase in hybrid open access has been observed (Björk, 2017; Huang et al., 2020; Jubb et al., 2017; Piwowar et al., 2018).
 For example, studying university output, Robinson-Garcia et al. (2020) estimated a median uptake of 7.1\% in the period 2014-2017.
 In particular, British (17\%), Austrian (15\%) and Dutch (13\%) universities stood out.
 However, this shift in funding policy towards hybrid open access also added to the overall cost of publishing, which includes subscription spending and the administrative efforts required to handle payments (Pinfield et al., 2016).
 Moreover, large commercial publishers, which already dominated the publishing market (Larivière et al., 2015), disproportionately benefited from hybrid open access funding in comparison to full open access publishers (Butler et al., 2023; Jahn \& Tullney, 2016; Shu \& Larivière, 2023).